Why Social Media and Plaintiff Claims Don’t Mix

 1. Your social media posts do not corroborate your claim.

-If you’ve suffered a personal injury and then post pictures of yourself doing an extreme activity, or even something simple but one that the insurance company does not think you should be able to do given your accident, you are gifting the claims adjusters evidence to use against you.
+If you’ve suffered a personal injury and then post pictures of yourself doing an extreme activity – or even something the insurance company does not think you should be able to do given your accident – you are giving the claims adjuster evidence to use against you.

 We know you’re seriously injured, but posting a picture of biking, hiking, climbing, or doing any other activity that could be deemed strenuous and contrary to your physical claims can and will be used against you.